usnistgov/OSCAL/src/utils/resolver-pipeline/readme.md

 `o:resource-or-error()` in `oscal-profile-resolve-select.xsl` resolves
-every profile `import` (and certain `rlink` references) by calling XSLT's `document()` on the fully-resolved URI, with **no scheme allow-list, no host restriction, and no path confinement**, unless the caller explicitly opts in to the `trusted-roots` parameter described below.
-By default, a profile can direct the resolver to:
+every profile `import` (and certain `rlink` references) by calling XSLT's `document()` on the fully-resolved URI, with **no scheme allow-list, no host restriction, and no path confinement**.
+The reference implementation provides no parameter to constrain this today, so a profile can direct the resolver to:

 - read any local file the resolving process can reach (path traversal, [CWE-22](https://cwe.mitre.org/data/definitions/22.html)), or